-Thaana Serndha Koottam Movie Review
+Thaana Serndha Koottam Movie Review: This Gang Takes Us For A Worthy & Enjoyable Ride!

 Plot

+The story of Thaana Serndha Koottam is set in the 1980s and is loosely based on the Hindi movie Special 26.
+The film takes us through the life of a youngster whose big dream is to become a CBI officer.
+But, fate goes against him and he with some of his friends, form a gang that does fake raid.

+Let's see how the cast & crew members of Thaana Serndha Koottam have fared for the movie..

-Suriya
+Suriya As Iniyan

-The audiences have been waiting to see Suriya in such a character and it is sure that the actor won't disappoint.
-We definitely can expect a crackling performance from the much loved actor of Kollywood.
+Well, we have been waiting to see Suriya in such a role, which has well-utilised the charm, simplicity and the subtle acting skills of the much loved actor.
+He is at ease while performing the central character and right from the first frame, his energy is unmatchable.
+In fact, he has delivered exactly what was required for the character, be it in the romantic, sentimental or comical portions.

 Keerthi Suresh

-Keerthi Suresh plays the role of the leading lady in Thaana Serndha Koottam.
-The actress will be seen playing a character who hails from a Brahmin family.
-Interestingly, her character in the film doesn't have a name.
+Keerthi Suresh plays the role of the leading lady, who hails from a Brahmin family.
+The screen time for her character was comparatively lesser but still, her role holds due importance in the story.

-Ramya Krishnan
+Ramya Krishnan As Jhansi Rani

-After Baahubali 2, Ramta Krishnan is back to Kollywood with a role, which holds due importance in the narration of the movie.
-The popular actress is sure to come up with a crackling performance in the movie.
+Ramya Krrishna gets to play a well-written role of the prominent member of the gang.
+As usual, the actress has put up an impressive show, especially in light comedy sequences.
+She is full of energy and she simply steals the show in some of the sequences.

 Rest Of The Cast